JuliaGraphics/Gtk.jl/doc/more_signals.md

 ```
 where:

 - `cb` is your callback function.
-You should use a generic function
+This will be compiled with `cfunction`, and you need to follow its rules.
+In particular, you should use a generic function
   (i.e., one defined as `function foo(x,y,z) ... end`), and the
   arguments and return type should match the GTK+ documentation for
   the widget and signal ([see